Life Enrichment Specialist Sierra Springs

 - Act as a liaison to family members, and loved ones in regards to the capabilities and expectations of an individual resident while providing comfort to everyone involved.

-- Develop activity programs to allow residents to participate within their capabilities while adding richness to residents life.
+- Develop activity programs to allow residents to participate within their capabilities while adding richness to residents' life.

-- Inform the residents, support staff and the interdisciplinary team of the current schedule of planned activities throughout a 24 hour day.
+- Inform the residents, support staff, and the interdisciplinary team of the current schedule of planned activities throughout a 24 hour day.

 - Work will consist of bending, stretching, some heavy lifting (up to 25lbs), walking, on your feet for long periods of time, and great communication skills.

-- Complete a comprehensive evaluation on each resident according to his/her background, past and present leisure interests, abilities, physical and mental limitations, and activity related needs.
+- Complete a comprehensive evaluation on each resident according to his/her background, past and present leisure interests, abilities, physical and mental limitations, and activity-related needs.
 This shall serve as the base from which individual activity plans shall be developed.

 - Document the individual activity assessment and activity plan using the appropriate assessment forms to be found in the medical record, completing an activity plan in a timely and accurate manner.

-- Participate and assist in the completion of the comprehensive interdisciplinary assessment and plan of care, and in on-going care plan review processes.
+- Participate and assist in the completion of the comprehensive interdisciplinary assessment and plan of care, and in ongoing care plan review processes.

 - Maintain timely progress notes specific to the resident’s activity plan, recording at least quarterly in the medical record and more frequently when appropriate.

-- Perform annual activity assessment revisions/annual progress notes and annual (activity related) MDS re-assessments in a timely manner.
+- Perform annual activity assessment revisions/annual progress notes and annual (activity-related) MDS re-assessments in a timely manner.

-- Develop appropriate records which indicate the resident’s attendance and participation in the program with reference to resident response to the program.
+- Develop appropriate records which indicate the resident’s attendance and participation in the program with reference to the resident response to the program.
 Write, file, and maintain all required documentation with timeliness and accuracy.

 - Orienting, training, and supervising of volunteers.